Visit Us

 Parking

-We have an on-site car park whch can accommodate up to 30 cars.
+We have an on-site car park which can accommodate up to 30 cars.
 The lower car park has a designated accessible parking space, with wheelchair access to our main hall.

 If driving up the hill from town, drive past the Birchcliffe Centre on your left, and the neighbouring pair of houses, and you will see a right turn which takes you past the houses into the car park.